procf/colloids-setup/README.md

 Welcome to the PRO-CF Colloids simulation team! :tada:

-These files will guide you through everything you need to know to start running dissipative particle dynamics (DPD) colloids simulations in our group with [HOOMD-blue].
+These files will guide you through everything you need to know to start running dissipative particle dynamics (DPD) simulations of colloids with [HOOMD-blue] for research in our group.

 [HOOMD-blue]: http://glotzerlab.engin.umich.edu/hoomd-blue/